 Final step – enjoy the cocktails and cool ambience (picture)

 And once you get inside, here’s how it looks:

-I thought I’d add too that I’m not affiliated with Loggerhead in any way.
-I go there from time to time and really enjoy the place.
+I thought I’d also add that I’m not affiliated with Loggerhead.
+I go there from time to time and enjoy the place.
 It’s a hidden gem in Kyiv and a place I think you’ll really like.

 "Kyiv is a bilingual capital, something unusual in Europe and unthinkable in Russia and the United States."